tanema/grind/README.md

   PORT: 8080

 # Dependency requirments, satisfied by nix.
-# This will get updated with installed attribute names to pin them to.
+# Search for packages with https://search.nixos.org/packages
-requires:
+nixpkgs:
-  - nodejs
+  - nodejs-18_x
-  - go
+  - go_1_20

 # Services are the services run when running the application with `grind run`
 services: